manustays/algorand-pyteal-smart-contract-starter-template/README.md

 ### Setup the Sandbox for Local Testing
 1. Start Docker Desktop and goto the Sandbox folder
-2. Add this project folder as bind volume in the Sandbox Docker image:
+2. Add your project folder as bind volume in the Sandbox Docker image:
    - In the Sandbox root folder, edit the file `docker-compose.yml` and add the following lines under the key `services.algod`:
       ```yml
       volumes: